AntonyWilliam/Technical-Writer-Assessment/README.md

 3. Follow the README or provided instructions for setup.
 4. Execute the code snippet in your Rootstock project, ensuring it's tailored for the Rootstock network.

-> :information_source:
-> : Ensure you have all dependencies installed and check for any additional configurations required for the specific code snippet.
+> 📘 : Ensure you have all dependencies installed and check for any additional configurations required for the specific code snippet.

-## Demonstrating Tool Usage with `demo-code-snippets`
+## 🎓 Demonstrating Tool Usage with `demo-code-snippets`

 The `demo-code-snippets` repository is designed to guide developers through practical examples.
 It's crucial to: